-At least one course from the arts and one course from humanities; topics such as literature, history, philosophy,
+At least one course from the arts and one course from humanities; topics such as literature, history, philosophy, ethics, visual and fine arts, theatre, and intercultural studies.

 Must be from at least two different academic disciplines, such as history, sociology, psychology, public policy, and business.